iSEE Critical Conversations

 The growing hypoxic zone in the Gulf of Mexico continues to be a major environmental concern.
 Nitrogen runoff from agricultural sources are a dominant contributor to poor water quality in the Gulf.

-The Institute for Sustainability, Energy and Environment is organizing its first Critical Conversation in Spring 2018 to engage researchers and external stakeholders to develop a research agenda geared toward finding actionable solutions and identifying strategic opportunities for collaboration.
+The Institute for Sustainability, Energy, and Environment (iSEE) organized its first Critical Conversation in Spring 2018 to engage researchers and external stakeholders to develop a research agenda geared toward finding actionable solutions and identifying strategic opportunities for collaboration.

-The forum will aim to identify current gaps in scientific knowledge, key economic and social barriers, and market and policy solutions for sustainably achieving a significant reduction in nitrogen runoff.
+The forum’s aim was to identify current gaps in scientific knowledge, key economic and social barriers, and market and policy solutions for sustainably achieving a significant reduction in nitrogen runoff.

 Key outcomes of this meeting will include the development of an interdisciplinary research agenda to be developed in collaboration with external stakeholders and public-private partnerships to generate knowledge-based solutions.